You are currently viewing How to Be best TVET Student/Apprentice: 5 Keys to Succeed in Any Trade

 Be humble, hungry, and helpful, and you’ll set yourself up not just for a successful apprenticeship—but for a fulfilling, respected career.

-A great apprentice has a strong work ethic, shows up early, is eager to learn, takes pride in small tasks, and communicates well—especially when mistakes happen.
+A good tvet trainee has a strong work ethic, shows up early, is eager to learn, takes pride in small tasks, and communicates well—especially when mistakes happen.

 Do I need all my tools on the first day?